Mayank1791989/docker-filebot/README.md

 The `ALLOW_REPROCESSING` setting controls whether FileBot can reprocess a file if it is created again in the input directory.
 You should delete amc-exclude-list.txt in your config directory if you enable this for the first time.
 Note that filebot will refuse to reprocess an input file if the output file already exists.

-The `USE_UI` setting controls whether the user interface features are enabled.
-Set this to "yes" to enable the UI, which uses approximately 460MB of RAM, as opposed to 20MB of RAM.
-On my machine it uses .33% CPU instead of .03% CPU.

 ### Updates to filebot.sh

 Later, when you update the container, it may exit with this message in the log: